 Land designated for commercial use is intended for activities that are predominately associated with the sale, rental, and distribution of products or the performance of service.
-Commercial land uses shall be physically (wall, vegetative screen) or spatially (distance) buffered from adjacent land uses of lesser density or intensity of use
+Commercial land uses shall be physically (wall, vegetative screen) or spatially (distance) buffered from adjacent land uses of lesser density or intensity of use.

-The intensity of commercial land use is controlled by the Zoning Code (Land Development Regulation), which specifies Floor Area Ratios, parking area requirements for various types of commercial activity, height restrictions, signage, etc.
+The use and intensity of commercial land use may be further controlled by the Zoning Code (Land Development Code), which specifies Floor Area Ratios, parking area requirements for various types of commercial activity, height restrictions, signage, etc.

-Commercial land use includes offices, retail, lodging, restaurants, services, commercial parks, shopping centers, construction and demolition debris disposal facility or other similar business activities.
+Commercial land use includes offices, retail, lodging, restaurants, services, commercial recreation, shopping centers, and other similar business activities.
 Public/Institutional uses and recreational uses are allowed within the commercial land use category.
-The intensity of commercial use, as measured by land coverage, should not exceed 70 percent of the parcel.
-The maximum height should not exceed 40 feet.
+The maximum intensity of commercial use shall not exceed: